FILL OUT TO GET FULL ACCESS

 You see, friends, what makes you comfortable can ruin you, and what makes you uncomfortable is the only way to grow.
 Let me say that again.

-The Growth Rings represent living environments that promote or hinder growth, and that includes everything from your place of work, to even a fish bowl… you see, what dictates the size of a gold fish is its environment, and while this goldfish lives in a very safe environment it’s also very limiting in most every way.
+The Growth Rings represent living environments that promote or hinder growth, and that includes everything from your place of work, to even a fishbowl … you see, what dictates the size of a goldfish is its environment, and while this goldfish lives in a very safe environment, it’s also very limiting in most every way.
 And when placed in a more robust environment, like say a small pond, this can be the result – now it also means he could be eaten.
-But friends, this is you - the environments in which you work, live and play they’re all are a proverbial fish bowl that dictates your growth. - Click to tweet
+But friends, this is you – the environments in which you work, live and play; they all are a proverbial fishbowl that dictates your growth.

-Now the antithesis of stagnation is chaos, also low growth and low performing, chaos can be caused by internal or external events or conditions.
+Now the antithesis of stagnation is chaos.
+Also low-growth and low-performing, chaos can be caused by internal or external events or conditions.
 We see chaos occur at times in business mergers, natural disasters, and horrific events like 9–11.
 Chaos is having zero predictability or control over inputs and outcomes.
-(Learn how to lead through chaos in this white paper)

 Growth ONLY occurs in a state of discomfort.

-Complexity is nothing more than changed Order (Click to Tweet), but when your Order is changed outcomes are no longer predictable, and it’s unpredictability that makes you uncomfortable.
-And while most times your visceral response to discomfort is not just “no”, but “hell no”, you can actually learn how empowering it is to consciously acknowledge discomfort.
-And then when appropriate, choose Complexity over Order.
-And I know seeking discomfort sounds odd and not people do it, but you have to learn to embrace it, because it’s the only environment where sustained or exponential growth can occur.
+Complexity is nothing more than changed Order, but when your Order is changed, outcomes are no longer predictable, and it’s unpredictability that makes you uncomfortable.
+And while most times your visceral response to discomfort is not just “no” but “hell no,” you can actually learn how empowering it is to consciously acknowledge discomfort.
+And then, when appropriate, choose Complexity over Order.
+And I know seeking discomfort sounds odd and not many people do it, but you have to learn to embrace it, because it’s the only environment where sustained or exponential growth can occur.